 - Because actual violence was a no-no, the The Legend of Zelda cartoon had Tektites project red silk to entangle their victims.
 (In the games, Tektites just hop around for Collision Damage.)

-- Spider-man in Spectacular Spider-man, just like his comic book counterpart.
+- Spider-man in The Spectacular Spider Man, just like his comic book counterpart.
 Probably most notably was when he did this repeatedly to Kraven to make sure he couldn't break free this time.

 - Blackarachnia from Transformers Animated actually does this to her enemies, like Bumblebee and Prowl.